asegal/malory/README.md

 malory
 ======
-malory is a __web worker manager__ which handles instantiation, messaging, and destruction of a collection of web workers.
+malory is a __web worker manager__, written in CoffeeScript which handles instantiation, messaging, and destruction of a collection of web workers.

 ### Public API